 - Check immediately pre-trip that all items are packed.

-As part of the Planning Curriculum for my guided trips, every client is required to complete a gear list.
-To assist them in this process, I provide them with a gear list template, the same that I’ve embedded below.
-Since 2011 this template has been used by over 1,000 clients on 129 trips; it’s updated and refined annually.
+Since 2011 every client on my guided trips has been required to submit a gear list for review.
+To assist them in this process, I provide them with the gear list template below, which I update/refine annually and which has now been used by over 1,000 clients on 124 trips.